Last updated on December 7th, 2024 at 03:01 pm

 By following this comprehensive guide, you can confidently choose the best home warranty for your needs and ensure that you’re fully informed before committing to a plan.

-Your selected home warranty provider will need some information from you to create a home warranty plan.
-The following are typical items of information you may be required to provide when you order your policy.
-The best way to accomplish the task of ordering your plan is to write down the information below.
-Start with the age of your home and HVAC system (air conditioner).
-These are key items to insure.
+The best way to accomplish the task of ordering your plan is to write down the information below. Â Start with the age of your home and HVAC system (air conditioner). Â These are key items to insure. Â

 Home warranty companies collect information